 Where to from here?

-While online bingo is showing a resurgence in popularity thanks to younger players, the question that most operators and players are likely to ask is: “Where do we go from here?”
+While online bingo games is showing a resurgence in popularity thanks to younger players, the question that most operators and players are likely to ask is: “Where do we go from here?”

 The biggest challenge for online bingo remains capturing the atmosphere of real halls, but perhaps technology could be used to address this challenge, as virtual-reality devices such as the Oculus Quest 2 mature and become more powerful – and more affordable.
 With devices like these, perhaps online players will be able to enter completely virtual worlds, and finally be able to experience the fun and excitement of brick-and-mortar halls from their own homes.